 - April 2012

-- Damned, through and through.
-PenoftheDamned.com #Damned #free #horror #fiction@PenOfTheDamned 15 hours ago
+- Damned, forever more!
+PenoftheDamned.com #Damned #free #horror #fiction@PenOfTheDamned 18 hours ago

-- May all your dreams be Damned.
+- Come to us.
+We wish to rend you limb from limb.
 PenoftheDamned.com #Damned #free #horror #fiction@PenOfTheDamned 1 day ago